skykongkong8/i611_RobotManipulator/README.md

   ,u + v + y*(-sin(c)*sin(d) + cos(c)*cos(d)) - z*(-sin(c)*cos(d) - sin(d)*cos(c))*sin(e)]
  ,[0, 0, 0, 1]]
 ```
-for more information like this, please check [here](https://github.com/skykongkong8/i611_RobotManipulator/tree/master/mechanical_analysis)
+for more detailed information like this, please check [here](https://github.com/skykongkong8/i611_RobotManipulator/tree/master/mechanical_analysis)

 ### teleoperation
 *This is just for test for now.
 Some codes might not work.*
 #### robotarm_teleoperation_keyboard_RPY
+> Please remind that there are can be such configurations that does not support your input coordinate.
 * By Telnet connection (Tera Term recommended), after sending all the files via FFFTP, run:
 ```python
 python main.py -keyboard_RPY